Author: David

 By default, services deployed on levv cloud are not publicly accessible.

 To expose our WordPress site to the internet, we added the io.levv.public label to the wordpress service in the compose file.
-As you can notice, the WordPress service does have a public URL, while the database db service does not.
+As you can notice, the wordpress service does have a public URL, while the db service does not.

 Our WordPress site will be served using HTTPS, using SSL certificates from Let’s Encrypt.